In the forward to his revised edition of The Greek Myths, written in Deya, Majorca, in 1960, Robert Graves sketched a theory:

-Graves had experimented with magic mushrooms throughout the 1950s, stimulating ideas about the origins of Greek mythology which he later set out in his essay ‘Centaur’s Food’ (2).
-Dismissed as spurious by classical scholars, his theories were nevertheless tantalising and suggestive, recapturing the primeval strangeness and tribal traces of the original stories.
-Hallucinations, senseless rioting, prophetic sight, erotic energy, remarkable muscular strength: such behavioral extremes had been largely purged from modern representations of the ancient world, and when Hollywood got hold of the Classics they had a fairly safe set of tales to ransack.
-It took the Italians, literally picking up leftover American sets and costumes at Cinecitta studios, to put some strangeness and savagery back into the stories.
+Graves experimented with magic mushrooms throughout the 1950s, stimulating ideas about the hallucinogenic origins of Greek mythology, which he later presented in an essay titled ‘Centaur’s Food’ (2).
+The theories he elaborated were dismissed as spurious by classical scholars, and yet they did represent an imaginative attempt to account for — and capture — the primeval strangeness and tribal traces of the original stories.
+Hallucinations, senseless rioting, prophetic sight, erotic energy, remarkable muscular strength: such behavioral extremes had been, to a very large degree, purged from modern representations of the ancient world, so when Hollywood got hold of the Classics they had a fairly safe set of tales to ransack.
+It took the Italians — literally picking up leftover American sets and costumes at Cinecitta studios — to put some of this strangeness and savagery back into the stories.

 In his overview of the cycle Jon Solomon usefully summarised the basic template of the Italian peplum: “at its nucleus was always the heroic male bodybuilder protagonist performing feats of strength while righting wrongs, originally and predominantly within the mythological and historical parameters of the Greco-Roman world” (3).
 This provides a neat starting point that is basically accurate for most pepla churned out between 1958-65, but also shows how far the Italians took the formula, not just in terms of geography and history, but thematically and aesthetically.
 Solomon details plot excursions to Ancient Egypt, Carthage, Atlantis and Mongol Central Asia, but there was no fidelity to period detail, literary integrity or historical accuracy in these films: each setting simply provided a stage for the most extreme spectacle possible.
 As Solomon notes, for many producers and directors the innate exoticism of the genre provided an opportunity to accentuate “villainy in the tyrants and sensuality in the femmes fatales” (4): in other words, to maximise the sex and the violence.
 Italian directors were encouraged to mine story and history books for salacious material which was then spliced together and given lavish visual attention by local film crews, triggering an explosion of energy and creativity that fueled Italian genre cycles until the late 1970s.
 In his foundational Hercules (Le fatiche di Ercole, 1958) and its sequel Hercules Unchained (Ercole e la regina di Lidia, 1959) director Pietro Francisci promiscuously adapted elements from Apollonius of Rhodes, Sophocles, Aeschylus and the legends of Hercules and Omphale to present an anarchic remix of mythology and history even more frantic and audacious than opera: stories and characters conflated, condensed and recombined in pursuit of rapid, non-stop sensation.
 The effect was surprising, often thrilling, sometimes hilarious.
 There was liberty in this lurid mess.